Militariarg.com

 Later, after India conducted its first nuclear weapons tests in 1974, adverse international sanctions did lead to a scarcity of even spare parts for the existing Orpheus engines, which contributed to the aircraft's early retirement, but this was long after the initial production decisions.

-Willy Messerschmitt was indeed working in Egypt at the same time, leading the development of the Helwan HA-300 supersonic light interceptor.
+Willy Messerschmitt was working in Egypt at the same time, leading the development of the Helwan HA-300 supersonic light interceptor.
 There was a collaboration between the Indian and Egyptian (Another Non-Aligned Country) programs regarding engines, but it was at a governmental/program level, not a personal one between the two designers.

 The Egyptian E-300 engine (designed by Austrian Ferdinand Brandner) was intended to power the third HA-300 prototype and was test-flown in an Indian HF-24 Marut aircraft as a potential alternative powerplant for the Indian program.
 This collaboration ultimately proved unsuccessful as the E-300 engine project was also canceled in 1969 due to technical issues, financial constraints, and political pressure on the German engineers.